 If someone hasn’t used a coaster and has marked your coffee table, use a hairdryer on it before wiping the area with a tiny amount of olive oil.
 Hey-presto - good as new.

 If your sofa is looking a little worse-for-wear and you don't have any upholstery cleanerto hand, try dabbing a little shaving foam on any stains, leave it to settle, then blot it away to remove the shaving foam – and the stain!

 How to clean your remote

+You have to be careful when it comes to cleaning your TV screen and accessories.
 If you’re worried about your remote-control collecting dirt and bacteria from daily use, try cleaning it with a small amount of hand sanitiser and a paper towel.
 For extra effectiveness, use a cotton bud to get those hard-to-reach bits between the buttons!

 Cleaning tips for the garden

 If your patio furniture is looking run down after a busy summer, you need to remove any rain staining, lichen and bird poo asap.
 Add a squirt of washing-up liquid to a bucket of warm water and rub down your garden table and chairs.
 Then give them a rinse with the hose.

 Stop rust on garden furniture with tomato sauce

 If your patio furniture has rusted too, dab on some ketchup before rubbing away with a cloth – the rust will lift right off.
 Then use the rest of the bottle on a delicious summer barbecue!

 Yet again, baking soda to the rescue!
 If your trainers or day shoes have seen one too many sweaty walks and are getting a bit niffy, it's an easy problem to remedy.
 Sprinkle some baking soda into smelly trainers for an instant lift.